Sunday, 28 April 2024

 But first our driver negotiated an unsealed road to get us there.

 Our welcome included traditional mint tea, fresh dates and cake.
-Although usually served sweet, we have enjoyed it sweet, mildly sweet and sugarless.
+Although usually served sweet, we have enjoyed the tea sweet, mildly sweet and sugarless.
 It certainly is refreshing.

 Our room is a riot of colour with quirky features and a view.
 Note the collection of floor rugs and little table.